TBD54566975/developer.tbd.website/site/docs/ssi/credential-lifecycle.md

 ### Design a Schema

-MoeX has 2 items in its credit credential: Overall Score and Number of Defaults.
-This credential is only good for 30 days, but otherwise isn't revoked.
+MoeX has 2 items in its credit credential: Credit Score (required) and Number of Defaults (optional).
 So, let's create a schema for this:

 ```bash
 curl -X PUT localhost:8080/v1/schemas -d '{